 Get to know yourself

 Your starting point is to look inward and assess what is really important to you in a career.
 What sort of working environment do you think you'll be happy in?
 What energises you most work-wise?
 And what do you naturally love doing and are good at?
-To identify your strengths, use a tool such as the StrengthsFinder assessment or ask family and friends.
+To identify your strengths, use a tool such as the StrengthsFinder assessment or think of at least three trusted people who know you well and ask them:

-These questions will help you increase your confidence in your skills and capabilities, and identify some possible new career options.
+Digging deep and asking yourself these questions to get to know yourself better will help you increase your confidence in your skills and capabilities, and identify some possible new career options.

 Test-drive one of the options you’re considering, whether it’s a new job, new career, or new business